Date of Award

 This work is licensed under a Creative Commons Attribution 4.0 License.

 Snead, Janice Daynette, "Kan In Don Nah (All Are Welcome Here): A Framework for Developing Intercultural Worship Practice at First Chin Baptist Church of New Bern, North Carolina" (2019).
-Divinity Projects.
+Doctor of Ministry Projects.
 47.